-Procedure to be Followed for suspension of MLAs:
+Procedure to be followed for Suspension of MLAs:

-- Under Rule 53 of the Maharashtra Legislative Assembly Rules, the power to suspend can only be exercised by the Speaker, and it cannot be put to vote in a resolution. - Rule 53 states that the "Speaker may direct any member who refuses to obey his decision, or whose conduct is, in his opinion, grossly disorderly, to withdraw immediately from the Assembly". - The member must "absent himself during the remainder of the day's meeting".
+- Under Rule 53 of the Maharashtra Legislative Assembly Rules, the power to suspend can only be exercised by the Speaker, and it cannot be put to vote in a resolution. - Rule 53 states that the "Speaker may direct any member who refuses to obey his decision, or whose conduct is, in his opinion, grossly disorderly, to withdraw immediately from the Assembly". - The member must "absent himself during the remainder of the day's meeting". - Should any member be ordered to withdraw for a second time in the same session, the Speaker may direct the member to absent himself "for any period not longer than the remainder of the Session".

-DAILY CURRENT AFFAIRS January 18th 2022
+DAILY CURRENT AFFAIRS January 29th 2022